astridx/meinblog/content/posts/cassiopeia/12cassiopeia-banner.en.md

 > A few words about the positions: The positions `below-top` and `topbar` are there to display content above the branding area and the navigation menu.
 In contrast to the position 'topbar', which uses the full screen size at all times, 'low-top' only fills the container.
 If you have chosen the layout option 'fluid' for your template, the difference is not great.
 With the `static` setting, the difference is immediately noticeable on large screens.
 By the way, `below-top` and `topbar` were integrated into Joomla 4 only shortly before the end via PR [31731](https://github.com/joomla/joomla-cms/pull/31731)[^github.com/joomla/joomla-cms/pull/31731] and [33751](https://github.com/joomla/joomla-cms/pull/33751)[^github.com/joomla/joomla-cms/pull/33751].
 Are you wondering why I decided against the position 'banner'?
 The intention was that the banner should be displayed above the navigation.
 The position 'banner' displays the banner below the navigation and the branding area.

 In the Advanced tab we prepare the styling.
-As module class I add `mybanner` and I set as module Chrome `card` so that the class is rendered.
+As module class I add `mybanner` so that the class is rendered.
+If you like a border, set the Chrome module to `card`.
+If you prefer a banner without a frame, choose `no-card`.

 > If you wonder why the module class is only used after setting a module chrome, read the discussion in issue [30822](github.com/joomla/joomla-cms/issues/30822)[https://github.com/joomla/joomla-cms/issues/30822].